HsinM/mnist-NCS/README.md

 $ ./predict-mnist-ncs.py
 ```

-Do prediction on a random image using NCS SDK 2.x
+Do prediction on a random image using NCSDK 2.x

 ```
 $ python3 predict-mnist-ncs2.py